 The African Queen itself wasn’t really blown up at all.
 It still exists and you can see it at Key Largo, first of the Florida Keys on Route 1 at Florida’s southern tip.
-It’s been berthed outside the Holiday Inn Key Largo, 99701 Overseas Highway, Key Largo, Oceanside since the early eighties, though it does occasionally scuttle off to appear in parades around the US.
+It’s at The African Queen, Key Largo, 99701 Overseas Highway, Key Largo, where it's been berthed since the early Eighties, though it does occasionally scuttle off to appear in parades around the US.

 There are claims that scenes were filmed at the Los Angeles County Arboretum, and while it seems like every Hollywood film with a jungle scene used the Arboretum, as a filming location, I can’t find any evidence for The African Queen being filmed here.
 It was a London-based production so it seems pretty unlikely.
 Since the Arboretum has featured in so many films, you’ll probably want to visit any way, at 301 North Baldwin Avenue, Arcadia.